 This is the emphasis of Matthew’s Great Commission account.
 But are you hearing this taught in your church?
 That is, not just coming to Jesus in repentance and faith, but also:

-Until we see these things prevail in God’s people, the Church will continue to be a mission field.
+Until we see these things prevail in God’s people, the Church will continue to be a mission field of work for the Lord's harvesters.
 As the old saying goes, the (summarized) Great Commission is to “win the lost and train the saved.”
 Christ’s Commission does not stop as we walk through the entry door into our local church.
 It is within the churches that Matthew’s focus on discipleship, teaching of the Word, and absolute obedience to Jesus is to be found and emphasized.